Sleep Coaching and Pacifiers: Sleep Coaching With and Without Them

 No Pincer Grasp?

 If he doesn’t have the pincer grasp, you may have to consider getting rid of the pacifier.
 Unfortunately there is no way to gently wean the pacifier as it’s either in your mouth or it’s not.
-If you do choose to lose the dummy, be prepared for a few nights of crying.

 If you decide to keep the pacifier and he doesn’t have the pincer grasp, then you will be in charge of re-plugging it until he either has the pincer grasp or you decide to wean it.